HorstBaerbel/action-clang-tidy/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 Runs [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) recursively on files in a directory.
 Can use a [.clang-tidy](https://clang.llvm.org/extra/clang-tidy/checks/list.html) file to specify the checks (example [.clang-tidy](.clang-tidy) file included).
+It gets its file paths and includes from CMake build files, thus it needs to run a successful CMake configure, which in turn means you need a working CMakeLists.txt file.

 If you find a bug or make an improvement your pull requests are appreciated.